 One company that has seen the value of investing in technology to create a competitive advantage and improve product quality, as well as demonstrating its commitment to health and safety is Guerbet, a major global player in the medical imaging industry.
 Guerbet Ireland ULC are investing in Fingertip as part of a major upgrade to their existing IBM Maximo system.
 The upgraded system will deliver Maximo 7.6 with mobile and paperless functionality.
 Guerbet’s new system will also feature the very latest Fingertip functionality of calibration.

 The calibration data will be captured at the instrument on the mobile device and uploaded in real-time to the site’s Maximo database.
 Meanwhile, the calibration electronic certificate is generated in real-time within the Maximo database while the technician proceeds on to the next instrument.

 “What sets Fingertip Calibration apart from any existing calibration system is that it is fully integrated into Maximo.
-This is a key product differentiator,” explained Brian Doyle, Managing Director Hazardous Risk Solutions, who is leading the development of Guerbet’s Maximo system and project managing the implementation of Maximo 7.6 and the deployment of Fingertip.
+This is a key product differentiator,” explained Brian Doyle, Guerbet’s Project Manager who is leading the development of their Maximo system and project managing the implementation of Maximo 7.6 and the deployment of Fingertip.
 “One of the key attributes of any asset maintenance management system is all asset related information must be stored within one database.
 This data must be accurate, secure, up to date in real-time and be available to everyone charged with managing asset integrity and controlling maintenance costs.